nijaaouikhalil/NasaGram/README.md

 ## Built with

-- ReactJs
+- ReactJs with bootstrap
-- Redux from state management
+- Redux for state management

+## Some of the demonstrated feautures:

+- Image lazy loading
+- Skeleton loading
+- Infinite scroll
+- Async storage

 ## Available Scripts